looooris/drone_delivery/README.md

 The terminal will then ask if you would like to simulate one or two drones.
 After this, the program will open Webots and the simulation will begin.

-Note: Occassionally the program will run into errors on startup if re-launched from the same terminal.
-To solve this, close your terminal, delete the `build`, `install` & `log` folders from your ROS2 workspace, and follow the instructions above again.
+Note: IF YOU ARE EDITING THE FILES!
+The program may crash after rebuilding.
+To fix this, close your terminal, clear out the colcon install waste (the `build`, `install` & `log` folders from your ROS2 workspace), and re-follow the steps above.
+I'm not sure why this happens, but I think that editing the things that depend on the custom actions can break the program.
+Sometimes, this causes errors when re-launching the program as well, especially if you are switching between one and two drone operations.

 ## Credits